eGax/arch-pkgbuild-trenchbroom/README.md

 `makepkg -si`<br>

-That will clone it, enter it, build it, look for a libtinyxml2.so.9, if not found then create one from from `/usr/lib/libtinyxml2.so.10.0.0` to `/usr/lib/libtinyxml2.so.9`, then installs the package into your system.<br>
+That will clone it, enter it, build it, look for required version libtinyxml2.so.9, if not found then create a symlink from current `/usr/lib/libtinyxml2.so.10.0.0` to `/usr/lib/libtinyxml2.so.9`, then installs the package into your system.<br>
 <br>
 <br>
 If you want to use a more current build of TrenchBroom that will be the next 2024 release, highly recommend using my AUR trenchbroom-git https://aur.archlinux.org/packages/trenchbroom-git